remult/remult/docs/docs/entity-relations.md

 })
 ```

-### Resulting Data Structure
+#### Resulting Data Structure

 The result of the query will contain the related `Customer` information within each `Order` record, creating a nested structure.

-Here's an example of the resulting data structure:
+Here's an example result of running `JSON.stringify` on the `orders` array:

 ```json
 [